RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 ---
-Title: Redis Enterprise Software on Kubernetes deployment with OpenShift CLI tools
+Title: Deployment with OpenShift CLI for Redis Enterprise Software on Kubernetes
 linkTitle: OpenShift CLI
-description: The operator and cluster can be installed via CLI tools OpenShift
+description: The Redis Enterprise operator and cluster can be installed via CLI tools OpenShift
 weight: 60
 alwaysopen: false